telepresenceio/telepresence/docs/howto/docker.md

 ## How it works

-When you use `--method container` Telepresence will start a new proxy container, and then call `docker run` with whatever arguments you pass to `--docker-run` to start a container that will have its networking proxied.
+Telepresence will start a new proxy container, and then call `docker run` with whatever arguments you pass to `--docker-run` to start a container that will have its networking proxied.
 All networking is proxied:

 * Outgoing to Kubernetes.